gilbertorconde/libre-oven/project/esp32/README.md

 A configurable timeout (`preheat_timeout_minutes`, default **20 minutes**) prevents the oven from being stuck in preheating indefinitely.
 When the timeout expires, the system transitions to ready/cooking regardless of whether the target temperature was reached.
 Set to 0 to disable.

+### Live program updates

+When Apply Program is pressed while a program is already running:

+- **Temperature and elements**: updated immediately.
+- **Cook duration**: uses a delta approach — the difference between the new and previous total is added to `timer_cook_remaining`.
+This preserves elapsed cooking time rather than resetting the countdown.
+- **Start delay**: also uses a delta approach via `delay_total_seconds`.
+If the program is currently in the Waiting state and the new delay is shorter than the time already elapsed, the program advances immediately to Preheating (or Cooking for fan-only).
+If the program is already past the Waiting phase, the delay change is recorded but has no effect on the current phase.

 ### Implementation variables

 - `timer_state`: